How to start podcasting

 - a minimum 72 dpi resolution.

-No matter how good the content of your podcast is, if the recording doesn't sound great then you're unlikely to keep listeners hanging around for long.
+No matter how good the content of your podcast is, if the recording doesn't sound great, you're unlikely to keep listeners hanging around for long.

-This doesn't mean that you have to spend a fortune on the latest technology either, it's all about focusing your budget on the right areas.
+This doesn't mean you have to spend a fortune on the latest technology; it's all about focusing your budget on the right areas.

-Here's what we recommend to get you started:
+Here's what we recommend to get you started at the lower level:

 - Laptop - you need to get a laptop that can perform multiple tasks at a high speed.
 See Riverside.fm's An overview of the 10 best laptops for podcasting.

-- USB microphone - widely considered the cheapest and most cost-effective option, it's easy to just plug them in and go.
-While some models have been derided for their poor sound quality, respected brands such as RØDE offer professional studio quality USB condenser models for around £100 that come with their own tripod.
+- USB microphone - widely considered the cheapest and most cost-effective option, it's easy to plug them in and go.
+While some models have been derided for their poor sound quality, respected brands such as RØDE offer professional studio-quality USB condenser models for around £100 that come with their own tripod.

-- Headphones - a decent pair of headphones is important if you plan to interview guests, as they can improve the audio quality and help you to focus on the task at hand without any distractions.
-You can buy a pair of all-round, on-ear Sony or gear4music stereo headphones for £10-£20 to get you started.
+- Headphones - a decent pair of headphones is important if you plan to interview guests, as they can improve the audio quality and help you focus on the task at hand without distractions.
+To get started, you can buy a pair of all-round, on-ear Sony or gear4music stereo headphones for £10-£20.

 - Recording and editing software - you'll require specialist software to record and edit your podcast.
-By using a dedicated podcasting app, this will give you a clean recording of your audio as it is saved locally and then uploaded.
-The price of subscriptions does vary, ranging from free to £30 per month.
+Using a dedicated podcasting app will give you a clean recording of your audio, as it is saved locally and then uploaded.
+The subscription price varies, ranging from free to £30 per month.
 At Ä¢¹½ÊÓƵ»ÆƬ, we use Cleanfeed Pro to record our podcasts (subscription) and Audacity to edit them (free).

 Explore the full range of options by reading Spotify's Podcast equipment guide for creators.